oruga-ui/oruga/packages/docs/components/Radio.md

 ## Radio component

-> Select an option from a set
+> Select an option from a set of options.

 ```html
 <o-radio></o-radio>